 - 1 medium-sized ripe banana mashed nice and smooth

-- 1 medium egg
+- 1 medium or large egg

 - ¼ cup rice or oatmeal baby cereal

-- Heat a griddle (what I used!) or non-stick skillet over LOW heat.
-(I set mine to 275 degrees.)If the griddle is too hot, the pancakes WILL BURN AND STICK.
-If you're not wanting sticky or slightly malformed pancakes, you will need to use a nice layer of non-stick cooking spray or butter/coconut oil.
+- Heat a griddle (what I used!) or non-stick skillet over LOW heat (275 degrees.)If the griddle is too hot, the pancakes WILL BURN AND STICK.
+If you don't want sticky or slightly malformed pancakes, you also need to use non-stick cooking spray or coconut oil.

-- Cook until bottoms are lightly browned.
-Flip over and cook until pancake is cooked through.
-I like to give them a squish with the spatula right after the flip to make them thinner and ensure they are well cooked through.
-It only took about a minute per side for my tiny pancakes!
-Since they are just banana, egg, and cereal, they will still have a VERY mushy consistency after being cooked through, which is why they're perfect for babies with no teeth!
+- Flip over and cook until pancake is cooked through.
+Do not overcook, as they will burn and stick.Giving them a squish with the spatula after the flip to help them cook better.
+It only takes one minute per side for my tiny pancakes, but check with a food thermometer to make sure the temperature hits 160 degress.
+Also, since they are just banana, egg, and cereal, they will still have a VERY mushy consistency, which is why they're perfect for babies with no teeth!
 They will be less mushy once cooled and refrigerated, if not served immediately.